0w0Demonic/AquaHotkey/docs/Builtins/about-function-chaining.md

 "hugeFile.txt".FileRead().InStr("Hello, world!")
 ```

-In the example above, the contents of the file are copied twice:
+In this example, the contents of the file are copied twice, because primitive
-The first string copy occurs when `Any.Prototype.__Call()` calls `FileRead()`
-and returns its result, the second copy occurs whenever calling a method from a
-string (the method accepts an implicit `this`-parameter, and therefore a copy of
-the string).
+types are always passed by value, not by reference.
+Firstly, the return
+value of `.FileRead()`.
+Secondly, the call to `.InStr()`.

 ### Using ByRef

-Using ByRef parameters reduces overhead, because the variable is passed *by
-*reference instead.
-Using the approach in the example below, no unnecessary
-string copies are made:
+In general, you should handle large strings in the form of `VarRef` objects
+(&MyStr).
+This way, you can cut down on unnecessary string copies.

 ```ahk
 FileReadRef(FileName) {